 Let me move on to our whore-monger U.S. Senator David Vitter.
 His decision to run for Governor is a conspiracy to legalize prostitution in Louisiana.
 And how about the Koch brothers?
 Their company conspired to steal oil from Native Americans.

 Oops!
 I messed up.
 That story is factually true.
 In fact, the Koch oil company paid millions in fines following a congressional investigation, an inquiry spawned by allegations made by a brother of David and Charles Koch.
 Bill Koch believe he was cheated by his infamous brothers in the division of the family fortune.
 Read all about these characters in a 2011 Bloomberg article.

 Unfortunately, it seems I’m reaching a point of confusing reality with lies and/or half-truths, so I better close this post.
 Otherwise, I will begin believing my own bullshit and sending job applications to Fox “News” and/or other GOP related organizations.

-My memoir, Odyssey of a Derelict Gunslinger: A Saga of Exposing TV Preachers, Corrupt Politicians, Right-Wing Lunatics…and Me is available at amazon.com, soft-cover or Kindle and at independent bookstores like the Cottonwood in Baton Rouge.
-It offers $19.99 worth of laughs and much more.
-The book is an account of my illustrious (I choose the adjectives) investigative reporting career.
+My memoir, Odyssey of a Derelict Gunslinger: A Saga of Exposing TV Preachers, Corrupt Politicians, Right-Wing Lunatics….and Me is available at amazon.com and independent bookstores (ISBN: 1-4392-3840-5).
+Also available on Kindle.
+The book is an account of my checkered career and is guaranteed to provide plenty laughs and tears.